 To write this piece, I got with THE stroller mile record holder Neely Gracey on proper stroller running form.
 Neely is a 2:30 marathoner and founder of Get Running Coaching.

-- When is it okay to start running with a stroller?
+- Is it okay to run with a stroller?

-- Top stroller running form mistakes to avoid, and
+- What are top stroller running form mistakes people make?

 Related: 12 Genius Stroller Running Tips